salsa-rs/salsa/book/src/tuning.md

 ### Zero-Cost When Disabled

 When `eviction` is absent, Salsa uses a no-op policy that is optimized away by the compiler.
-Functions without cache eviction therefore have no policy bookkeeping on cache hits.
+Functions without cache eviction therefore have no eviction-policy bookkeeping.

 ### Runtime Capacity Adjustment